 Gear You Will Need: Water bottle, sunglasses and/or hat, sunscreen, appropriate kayak clothing & footwear (preferably not cotton or denim - quick-dry, synthetic and/or athletic layers work best, and extra layers are always recommended; Chacos, Tevas or Crocs are great shoe-wise.
 (Your feet will get wet getting in and out of the boats.)

 Outdoor Odysseys Will Provide: Sea kayaks, all related kayaking gear, a dry bag to stow personal effects while on the water, transportation to and from Friday Harbor and our launch site, instruction and knowledgeable guiding, and a tasteful vegetarian lunch.

 Age Requirements: Our kayak tours are held in a region with variable weather, tidal, and current conditions.
 Using our triple kayak we can take ONE CHILD under 12 years of age as long as there are two adults in the kayak.
 Generally, however, our recommended minimum age is 12 years for any kayak tours in the San Juan Islands.
 If you have questions or concerns regarding trips with children under the age of 12, please contact us directly for more information: 800-647-4621

 Cancellations: Please refer to our Cancellation Policy for further information.

 Weather: We paddle rain or shine so please make sure you bring appropriate clothing.
-You’ll find that you generally stay warm and dry while paddling because it is an upper body sport.
+You'll find that you generally stay warm and dry while paddling because it is an upper body sport.
 We supply you with life jacket and a waterproof spray skirt which provides some protection for your upper body.
-Your lower body will stay nice and dry because we use decked kayaks.
+While you are paddling, your lower body will stay nice and dry because we use decked kayaks.